This appendix describes some command-line options that can be useful when diagnosing problems with the Java HotSpot VM.

 java -XX:OnError="pmap %p" MyApp

 pmap command displays information about the address space of a process.
-In the example above, if a fatal error occurs, the
+In the example, if a fatal error occurs, then the

-pmap command is executed to display the address space of the current process.
+pmap command is executed and displays the address space of the current process.

 java -XX:OnError="cat hs_err_pid%p.log | mail firstname.lastname@example.org" MyApp

-In the example above, the contents of the fatal error log file are mailed to a support alias when a fatal error is encountered.
+In the example above, the contents of the fatal error log file are mailed to a support alias when a fatal error occurs.

 java -XX:OnError="gcore %p; dbx - %p" MyApp